yell0w4x/cobra/README.md

          'before_pull', 'after_pull', 'before_restore', 'after_restore')
 ```

-One can either issue `cobra hooks init` that populates hook files in the default directory.
+One can either issue `cobra hooks init` that populates hook files to the default directory.
-Or you can put the hook files with the names e.g. `before_build.py` or `before_build.sh`.
+Or put the hook files with the names e.g. `before_build.py` or `before_build.sh`.
 For shell script `chmod +x before_build.sh` is necessary.

 Cobra searches for `.py` file first if found imports it and execute `hook` fucntion as.